element207/element207.github.io/_posts/2017-08-14-OSG-VS2015-TroubleShooting.md

 if you build the codes above maybe you will get many errors.

 **Notice**
-Make sure you are using the same platform configuration about x64 or x86, or you will get similar error message like below:{: .notice--danger}
+Make sure you are using the same platform configuration about x64 or x86, or you will get similar error message like below:
-`fatal error C1083: Cannot open include file: 'osgviewer/viewer': No such file or directory`.
+{: .notice--danger}<br>`fatal error C1083: Cannot open include file: 'osgviewer/viewer': No such file or directory`.
 {: .notice--danger}

 {% highlight Console %}